KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 Mission Critical changes should be dealt with immediately.
 All parties involved, both developers/testers and writers/stewards, are equally responsible whenever there is an error.
 It is a team effort, and any non-emergency-related tasks should be dropped until the customer experience is corrected.

 Non-mission critical changes only require a simple pull request on Github with the proposed corrections.
-The developer/tester should write right over the top of any errors, and only use aside comments, such as `FIXME` statements, as a last resort or for questions.
+The developer/tester should write right over the top of any errors, and only use aside comments, such as `<!--FIXME-->` statements, as a last resort or for questions.
 The writer/steward will fix this at their leisure and include the changes in the next appropriate update.

 ### Tips and Warnings